ga-wdi-curriculum/angular-directives/readme.md

 ##### What are some *standard* directives we've seen so far?

 We've seen a lot of attributes: `ng-repeat`, `ng-app`, and so on.
 But directives can also be entire elements.
 Angular lets you create, say, `<grumble>` and `<comment>`.

 ##### So what *is* a directive, anyway?

 Basically, a directive is some HTML defined by Angular.
 A directive can be an attribute, an element, a class, or even a comment.

 All HTML elements have behaviors: anchors take you to a page when you click on them, textareas let you write stuff inside them, and so on.
 Angular lets you create your own HTML elements and give them behaviors you define.

 Ever wished there was a `<comment-box>` or a `<random-bill-murray-img>` element?
 Now you can make one.

 One of Angular's sort-of 'mission statements' is 'to be what HTML would have been if it was designed from the start with web apps in mind.'

 ### You can think of directives as 'Angular elements'

-To help me keep straight what Angular's terms mean, I made a [cheat sheet of which Angular terms map to which Rails terms](../angular-vs-rails.md).

 Directives are most like helpers in Rails.